blakejacobus/blakejacobus.com/_posts/2024-06-03-elden-ring.md

     - Defeated a knight and obtained *Dragon Communion Seal*, which boosts my Dragon Communion incantations
     - Dropped a pot on the *Chariot* and obtained the *Erdtree Greatbow*
     - I hate this dungeon so much
+- `D, Hunter of the Dead`, located east of `Saintsbridge`
+    - Warns me against going to `Summonwater Village`
+    > I hunt down Those Who Live in Death, and weed their Deathroot.
+Heed my warning.
+Those Who Live in Death should be left well alone.
+- `Kenneth Haight`
+    > You might have heard of me.
+Kenneth Haight.
+Next in line as the rightful ruler of Limgrave".
+    - Asks me to take back his fort, to the south of `Mistwood`, from a Knight commander who overtook it
+    > I would take great care to avoid Godrick's Tarnished hunts, were I in your shoes.
+That depraved lot are obsessed with sacrificing Tarnished like you for the sake of "grafting."
+    > Honestly, `Godrick’s` no more than a jumped up country bumpkin.
+Lord?
+Don’t make me laugh.
+First he hid himself amongst the womenfolk to flee the capital, then hid from `Radahn` in that castle… Then he insulted `Malenia`, lost to her in battle, only to lick her boots rather than die like a man.

 #### Stormveil Castle